 Other things that shape child development

-Healthy food gives your child the energy and nutrients she needs to grow and develop.
-It helps develop her sense of taste.
-And healthy family food and eating patterns in the early years can set up healthy eating habits for life.
+Healthy food gives your child the energy and nutrients he needs to grow and develop.
+It helps develop his sense of taste.
+Healthy family food and eating patterns in the early years can set up healthy eating habits for life.

-Your child learns about food choices from you, so the best way to help your child develop healthy eating habits is to let him see you preparing, eating and enjoying healthy food yourself.
+Your child learns about food choices from you, so the best way to help your child develop healthy eating habits is to let her see you preparing, eating and enjoying healthy food yourself.

 Being physically active gets your child moving.
-It develops her motor skills, helps her think and gives her an opportunity to explore her world.
+It develops his motor skills, helps him think and gives him an opportunity to explore his world.
 So your child needs plenty of opportunities for active play, both inside and outside.
-And if you’re active yourself, your child is likely to follow your lead.
+If you’re active yourself, your child is likely to follow your lead.

-Your child’s health can influence his development.
-All children get sick at some point – for example, with coughs and colds, earaches or gastroenteritis.
+Your child’s health can influence her development.
+All children get sick at some point – for example, with coughs and colds, ear aches or gastroenteritis.
 These minor childhood illnesses generally won’t cause any long-term problems with development.

 Neighbourhood and local community

 Your neighbourhood and local community influence your child’s development.
-For example, your child’s development is supported by positive relationships with friends and neighbours, and access to things like playgrounds, parks, shops and local services like child care, schools, health centres and libraries.
+For example, your child’s development is supported by positive relationships with friends and neighbours, and access to playgrounds, parks, shops and local services like child care, playgroups, kindergartens, schools, health centres and libraries.